kaste/SublimeFileBrowser/README.md

 ## Tweaking Look and Feel

+#### Important (color) scopes

+We use a few special scopes for highlighting.
+Typically your color scheme will not have them defined, and then they appear just black and white.
+These scopes are `item.modified.dired` and `item.untracked.dired` for the (git/hg) file statuses.  `item.colorblind.dired` is used in "colorblind"-mode.

+Marked (`[m]ark/[u]nmark`) files are highlighted using `dired.marked`.

+Customize your color scheme as usual for Sublime Text.

 #### Customizing UI Elements
 If you don't like `⠤` symbol and want to hide it (then you should use keyboard binding `backspace` to go to parent directory) you can do it in your user settings file (`Preferences` →